Personalised business insurance

 By the end of giving an apprenticeship, you’ll no doubt want to keep doing more.
 They’re a great way to add fresh talent and valuable skills to your business and there’s nothing like helping people reach their goals, both professionally and personally.

-If you’re going to look into hiring an apprentice, remember you’ll need employers' liability insurance in place.
+If you’re going to look into hiring an apprentice, remember you’ll likely need employers' liability insurance in place.

 This content has been created for general information purposes and should not be taken as formal advice.
 Read our full disclaimer.